 Interest rates for the term loan and revolving credit facility are determined based on an index selected at our option and would range from 1.50% to 2.25% above the Eurodollar rate for Eurodollar-based borrowings or would range from 0.50% to 1.25% above the defined base rate for base rate borrowings, in each case based upon our leverage ratio.
 Additionally, we may borrow certain foreign currencies at rates set in the same range above the respective London interbank offered interest rates (LIBOR) for those currencies, based on our leverage ratio.
 A quarterly commitment fee on the undrawn portion of the revolving credit facility is required, ranging from 0.25% to 0.40% per annum, based upon our leverage ratio.
-The average interest rate of the credit facility during the fiscal quarter ended May 31, 2015 was 1.94%.
+The average interest rate of the credit facility during the fiscal quarter ended August 31, 2015 was 1.96%.

 The credit facility matures on December 2, 2019, when all amounts outstanding will be due and payable in full.
 The revolving credit facility does not require amortization of principal.
 The term loan requires repayment of principal at the end of each fiscal quarter, beginning with the fiscal quarter ended February 28, 2015.
-The first eight payments are in the principal amount of \$1.9 million each, the following eight payments are in the principal amount of \$5.6 million each, and the last payment is of the remaining principal amount.
+The first eight payments are in the principal amount of \$1.9 million each, the following eight payments are in the principal amount of \$3.8 million each, the following three payments are in the principal amount of \$5.6 million each, and the last payment is of the remaining principal amount.
 Any amounts outstanding under the term loan thereafter would be due on the maturity date.
 The term loan may be prepaid before maturity in whole or in part at our option without penalty or premium.
-As of May 31, 2015, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.
-Based on Level 2 inputs, the fair value of the term loan was \$146.3 million as of May 31, 2015, with \$7.5 million due in the next 12 months.
+As of August 31, 2015, the carrying value of the term loan approximates the fair value, based on Level 2 inputs (observable market prices in less than active markets), as the interest rate is variable over the selected interest period and is similar to current rates at which we can borrow funds.
+Based on Level 2 inputs, the fair value of the term loan was \$144.4 million as of August 31, 2015, with \$7.5 million due in the next 12 months.

-Costs incurred to obtain our long-term debt are recorded as debt issuance costs within other assets in our condensed consolidated balance sheet as of May 31, 2015 and are amortized over the term of the debt agreement using the effective interest rate method.
-During the first six months of fiscal year 2015, we recorded \$1.7 million of debt issuance costs.
+Costs incurred to obtain our long-term debt are recorded as debt issuance costs within other assets in our condensed consolidated balance sheet as of August 31, 2015 and are amortized over the term of the debt agreement using the effective interest rate method.
+During the first nine months of fiscal year 2015, we recorded \$1.8 million of debt issuance costs.
 Amortization expense related to the debt issuance costs is recorded within interest expense in our condensed consolidated statements of operations.
-For the three and six months ended May 31, 2015, this amount was \$0.1 million and \$0.2 million, respectively.
-For the three and six months ended to the debt issuance costs of our previous credit agreement was minimal and \$0.1 million, respectively.
+For the three and nine months ended August 31, 2015, this amount was \$0.1 million and \$0.3 million, respectively.
+For the three and nine months ended August 31, 2014, amortization expense related to the debt issuance costs of our previous credit agreement was minimal and \$0.1 million, respectively.